 The Text (Ephesians 4:7-16)

-7 But to each one of us grace was given according to the measure of Christ’s gift.
-8 Therefore He says:
+7 But to each one of us grace has been given as Christ apportioned it.
+8 This is why it says:

 Questions to Think About